 Fed Con Law (FCGL)

 FCGL 0102.
-CONSTITUTIONAL LAW.
+Constitutional Law.
 (4 Credits)

 Attributes: JD, LMCO.

 FCGL 0129.
-LEGISLATION & REGULATION.
+Legislation and Regulation.
 (4 Credits)

 Statutes and administrative regulations are fundamental to modern legal systems and their interpretation is central to much of contemporary legal practice.
 This course introduces students to the processes by which legislation and regulations are enacted, to the rules, conventions, and dilemmas that characterize their interpretation by courts and agencies, and to the basic structure of administrative law.
-Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 The seminar examines the intersection of law and urban policy that makes New York City so fascinating and distinctive.
 Questions of authority, structure, and individual rights play a central but unheralded role in nearly every aspect of the life and governance of New York City.
 The course begins with an introduction to the division of power between the state and local governments.
 We then move to the distribution of power within local government by examining intra-local conflicts, such as those between the Mayor and the City Council.
 We then turn to a study of significant City institutions.
 Finally, the course turns to current events.
 I have selected several issues for us to explore but I may change the syllabus based on current events.
 We will select additional issues together during the first weeks of class based on your interests.<p> In my view, it is important for you to hear from and engage with scholars and practitioners in the field.
 Thus, many of our classes will include guest speakers.
 The course will be highly interactive and student participation will be an important component.